Generalised Medical Phrase Grounding: Experiment setup

 \subsubsection{Training and inference setup}

-MedGrounder was first pretrained on the cleaned Chest ImaGenome for 15 epochs (batch size 32) using AdamW \cite{DBLP:conf/iclr/LoshchilovH19} with a 1e-5 learning rate; the checkpoint with the best validation Mask IoU was kept for fine-tuning.
-In stage two, we fine-tuned on PadChest-GR and MS-CXR for 15 epochs with the same settings, selecting the final model by the much stricter metric $P@F_1{=}1$).
+MedGrounder was first pre-trained on the cleaned Chest ImaGenome for 15 epochs (batch size 32) using AdamW \cite{DBLP:conf/iclr/LoshchilovH19} with a 1e-5 learning rate; the checkpoint with the best validation Mask IoU was kept for fine-tuning.
+In the second stage, we fine-tuned on PadChest-GR and MS-CXR for 15 epochs, selecting the final model by the much stricter metric $P@F_1{=}1$.
+We performed five runs and computed the mean and standard deviation.
 All runs used a single NVIDIA H100 96GB GPU.
-At inference time, predictions were filtered by an optimised confidence threshold and merged with weighted box fusion (WBF).
+At inference time, predictions were filtered by an optimised confidence threshold at 0.8 and merged with weighted box fusion (WBF).